 The nipa hut in Mang Ramon was a living museum.
 Not only do you get to see the past, you also get to experience it.
 Aside from just a good night’s sleep, a stay in Mang Ramon’s place will also give you the real Ifugao experience such as pounding rice, rice wine making or if you’re lucky, witness an Ifugao ritual and celebration.

 Mang Ramon’s Homestay can be booked online but the management informed me that the it’s better to contact them via SMS.
 There is no network coverage in Batad but they receive SMS through their those old keypad phones.

 Jefferson Roman (on behalf of Mang Ramon Binalit & Batad View Inn) +63997-8941-575

-Rates: One nipa hut is good for 3 people and costs Php1200 per night.
-You may request for a discount if you’re traveling solo.
+Rates: One nipa hut is good for 3 people and costs Php1200 per night (this was the price in 2019).